Calendly pricing plans review

 Calendly Basic plan

-The Calendly Basic plan is the cheapest of the three pricing tiers — it’s the only option that’s completely free (though you can try a Premium or Pro account free for 14 days).
+The Calendly Basic plan is the cheapest of the five pricing plans — it’s the only option that’s completely free (though you can try the other plans’ features for free for 14 days).
 But the free plan, of course, is limited to the most basic features.
 You can connect just one calendar per user, and you can create only one type of event.

 Event types are determined by the rules you put in place for certain types of meetings — for example, the duration, location, or time you’re available for that type of appointment.
 If you’re a recruiter, for example, you’d have a different event type for phone interviews than you would for department meetings.